|

 these places are dangerous, but I feel I should warn the unwary who may

 not be as streetwise as the average city dweller.
-(I did these two sections
+(I did the former

 after dark and am still here to tell the tale!)